 7. Lose the ego before you talk about an argument

-8. Your girlfriend picking fights for no reason is not because she got her period so ask her what’s wrong
+8. Your girlfriend picking fights for no reason is not because she got her period, so ask her what’s wrong

-Even when you are sick and tired of your girlfriend picking fights for no reason, there could be something serious brewing there that you are unable to pinpoint.
+Even when you are sick and tired of your girlfriend picking fights for no reason, there could be something serious brewing that you are unable to pinpoint.
 So before dismissing her and assuming what’s going on, make the effort to ask and understand.
 It can be annoying when every conversation turns into an argument, we know.
 But if you repeatedly brush it off or call the whole thing ‘silly’, it will only make your situation worse.

 9. Remain present in the fight and don’t bring up the past